tytydraco/yessleep/out/Things_Worth_Distinguishing.md

 Understand how absurd that is.
 One human.
 One language.
 One nervous system.
 Against something that might have existed before the difference between *one* and *many*.

 She began to laugh.
 Then cry.
-The sing.
+Then sing.
 No whale song, no human song, no melody.
 She simply began listing things.

 "The Thames"